Atticus (band): History

 In December 2000, Nick and Adam left Atticus, leaving Donnie and Aaron as the only ones who wanted to keep the band alive (Allen also wanted to continue, but he was on a mission trip in Mexico at the time).
 Donnie tried forming a new group with several different musicians over the following months, but it was clear that nothing was working out quite right.
 There was just no combination of people who could create that same great Atticus sound as the original lineup.
 Donnie was at the point of giving up altogether when he finally realized the obvious solution: record an Atticus album with the three members who formed the group in 1995 – Allen Clark, Aaron Gabriel, and himself.
 In April 2001, the original Atticus returned to Dwell Studios.Eight months later, Figment was born.
 Figment was a mostly acoustic album that included Pachelbel's Kanon in D performed by Aaron on the violin.
-99 Bottles of Beer on the Wall, recorded at the Glasgow Cathouse in Scotland, was named the top drinking song/booze ballad of all time by Modern Drunkard Magazine for what Rich Stewart aka Barroom Rambler of the now defunct Craphouse Press called "a raucous, thirteen minute party-jam ," beating out the likes of Ozzy Osbourne, The Rolling Stones, Johnny Cash, and Willie Nelson, just to name a few.
-Rich Stewart also placed Atticus' version of the song at #1 in his book entitled The Top 151 Drinking Songs.
+99 Bottles of Beer on the Wall, recorded at the Glasgow Cathouse in Scotland, was named the top drinking song/booze ballad of all time by Modern Drunkard Magazine for what Rich Stewart aka Homebrew Stew of the now defunct Craphouse Press called "a raucous, thirteen minute party-jam ," beating out the likes of Ozzy Osbourne, The Rolling Stones, Johnny Cash, and Willie Nelson, just to name a few.
+Stewart also placed Atticus' version of the song at #1 in his book entitled The Top 151 Drinking Songs.

 Selections From The Vault was a concurrently self-released EP of Atticus rarities arranged while putting the finishing touches on Grand Theft Audio.
 In addition to the original, widely-downloaded version of Romance Is A Slowdance, the first three studio recordings Atticus ever did, c.
 1996 – Stardust, Pipe Dreams, and Pathetic – were included as well.
 The disc also included an extremely rare, extremely unusual instrumental track that was recorded around the same time entitled Let Go of My Shoe, You Nasty Dog!
 Most noteworthy however was the inclusion of Think I'm Gonna Kill Myself, the Atticus radio single under the pseudonym The Green Apple Splatters of the infamous "Green Apple Splatters Hoax."

 The Atticus single Forever My Darling was performed nationwide on September 19, 2003 on the WB's The Daily Buzz, seen in a total of 140 markets, clearing over 41% of the country.
 Ron Corning, news anchor on the syndicated morning talk show, described the performance as "... an amazing song, I thought.
 [The song is] very much a Buddy Holly 1950s kind of sound."
 A studio version of that song is included on Grand Theft Audio, the latest album by Atticus which includes the Green Apple Splatters' Southeast Exports interview.